ronnyml/snowplow-wiki/Python-Tracker.md

 ```

 The properties table consists of a set of individual `name = value` pairs.
 The structure must be flat: properties cannot be nested.
 Be careful here as this is **not** currently enforced through validation.

+The event vendor is the reversed domain name of the company which defined the event.
+It should contain no characters other than lower case letters, underscores, and dots.
+For example, for a company with domain name "example_company.com", the event vendor would be "com.example_company".

 [Back to top](#top)